Section Hiking the Cape Wrath Trail

 Scotland has Lyme disease, so I’ll be wearing long pants and pre-treating my clothes with Insect Shield as prevention.
 The only practical way to deal with the wet is to wear mesh trail runners and wool socks, so that will be my footwear choice.
 I’ll also wear gaiters since I expect a fair amount of bog walking on cross-country sections of my route.
 A windshirt is a must and I’ll have a lightweight down hoodie and rain jacket as well.

 I’ll publish a complete gear list next week.

-Onwards and Upwards!Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Onwards and Upwards!Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches